OpenAI Codex CLI: The Rust-Powered Terminal Agent Taking on Claude Code

 | Blind code quality (head-to-head) | 25% | 67% | Claude Code |

 The benchmarks tell a split story.
-Codex CLI leads on terminal-native task performance by a 12-point margin on Terminal-Bench 2.0.
+Codex CLI leads on terminal-native tasks by a 12-point margin on Terminal-Bench 2.0.
 Claude Code leads on real-world bug fixing (SWE-Bench) and wins 67% of blind code quality comparisons.
-MorphLLM’s benchmark comparison and Builder.io’s analysis both explore these differences in depth.
+MorphLLM’s benchmark comparison and Builder.io’s analysis both dig into these gaps.

-Token efficiency favors Codex CLI significantly - it uses roughly 3-4x fewer tokens per task than Claude Code, making it meaningfully cheaper per operation at scale.
+Token use favors Codex CLI by a wide margin.
+It burns roughly 3-4x fewer tokens per task than Claude Code, so it costs less per operation at scale.

 GPT-5.4 Pricing